ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-27-tagalog-pipeline.md

 The results suggest that there is no significant difference between the two.
 `PretrainVectors` has a slight edge on precision, but it's not apparent.
-However, for an agglutinative language like Tagalog, our pipeline might benefit from a model with some knowledge of a word's prefixes and suffixes; and so, I'll use `PretrainCharacters` for the final pipeline.
+However, for an agglutinative language like Tagalog, our pipeline might benefit from a model with some knowledge of a word's prefixes and suffixes, so I'll use `PretrainCharacters` for the final pipeline.

 ### Finding the best language model training setup